gkoneru/ai-agents-samples/README.md

 This repository contains a collection of AI Agent samples demonstrating how to integrate and extend Azure AI Foundry Agent capabilities with various tools and services.

+## Samples

-## Sample: AI Foundry Databricks Genie Chat Assistant
+### AI Foundry Databricks Sample

-This sample showcases a notebook-based walkthrough of how to integrate **Databricks Genie** with **Azure AI Foundry Agent**, and how to enhance the agent's functionality by adding external tools such as Logic Apps.
+Located in the `ai-foundry-databricks-sample/` folder, this sample showcases a notebook-based walkthrough of how to integrate **Databricks Genie** with **Azure AI Foundry Agent**, and how to enhance the agent's functionality by adding external tools such as Logic Apps.

 It includes:
 - A notebook to demonstrate the integration logicapps and Genie agent as tool extension.
 - A **Streamlit** web app for a simple, interactive chat interface with the agent—ideal for demo scenarios.

+### Azure Monitor AI Foundry Sample

+Located in the `azure-monitor-ai-foundry-sample/` folder, this sample demonstrates comprehensive monitoring and alerting for **Azure AI Foundry Agent Service** using **Azure Monitor** and **Log Analytics**.

+It includes:
+- A **Jupyter notebook** with KQL queries for monitoring failures, performance, and usage patterns
+- An **Azure Workbook template** for comprehensive operational insights and dashboards
+- Sample queries for analyzing agent operations, thread activities, and tool calls

 ### Features